Wigwam Blue Course, Litchfield Park - Arizona golf course renovation review

 Giving yourself too much club is just as sure a flight to splashdown as using too little.
 This is a fun, dramatic hole, one of the clear ways in which Richardson's made Wigwam Blue better than it was in its 1960s heyday.

 Yes, it's quirky.
-But what fun would it be if every golf course followed the same staid script?
+But what fun would it be if every golf course followed the same staid script.

 Yet even in this infancy condition, it was apparent this is a course with plenty of promise.
 It's not for everyone with its very un-monster-like modern yardage of just around 6,000 yards.
-But for those who relish being forced to make shots, to play a more subtle game, it's suddenly a course that cannot be ignored in the Phoenix-Scottsdale area.
+But for those who relish being forced to make shots, to play a more subtle game, it's suddenly a course that cannot be ignored in the Phoenix-Scottsdale are.

 Wigwam Blue is anything but a desert course.
 It's so green it could have been transported from the Midwest, though there aren't that many trees.
 The holes are very close together with some fairways running parallel, providing plenty of margin for error.